Q: Is it okay to have the same password for every account so it is easy to remember?

 Q: Is it okay to email my username and password to people within my organization?

 Sending your passwords through email is not a good idea.
-It is only okay to send a one-time password through email because they require the password to be changed during the first login.
+However, emailing a one-time password is okay since it requires the password to be changed during the first login.

 Share With Your Team